amerepos/P-100/README.md

 This project was meant to parse generated data and restructure it into a more readable structure as needed by the data science team for ML model generation.

+#### Data format
+Data has start date and end date in first 2 cells.
+Then 3 rows for each site with and entry for each attribute for each date.
+Code handles unlimited attributes!
+Code handles unlimited sites!

 ### Built With